1998 Tour de France: Move to France and evolving doping scandal

 As the ferry reached French soil overnight into 14 July, the day of stage 3, all team vehicles were meticulously searched at customs.
 During the day, Voet admitted to police that he had been following team orders, with Festina's team doctor Eric Rijkaert publicly denying he administered any banned substances.
 The next day, the team manager Bruno Roussel and Rijkaert were taken into police custody.
 Before the start of stage 5, Jean-Marie Leblanc announced at a press conference that the professional licences held by Roussel and Rijkaert had been provisionally suspended by the UCI.
 At the same time, Festina riders Richard Virenque, Laurent Brochard and Laurent Dufaux stated their intention to carry on racing.
 During stage 6, Roussel and Rijkaert confessed to systematic doping in the Festina squad.
 This led to the Tour organisation to expel the team ahead of the following stage.

 Before the start of stage 7 Virenque, on behalf of Festina, held a private meeting with Leblanc to plead for the team to be allowed to continue, but to no avail.
-As a result, the team mechanics for Festina stopped getting the bikes ready and returned them to storage.
-Following a private team meeting Festina managers then decided to allow their riders to decide for themselves whether or not they wanted to defy this expulsion and show up at the start gate for their time trial and soon after this meeting Festina mechanics began preparing the bikes and loading them on to the team cars as the press swarmed in amusement.
-Armin Meier was the first scheduled Festina rider, at 12:34, but his time came and went with no rider showing up to the start gate.
-Still there was speculation that Festina was going to defy the Tour organizers and the reality of a confrontation only got closer as team cars left their hotel and headed for the start gate.
-Being a strong and organized team their next rider was not due to go off until 14:18 with Neil Stephens.
-Stephens did not appear at the start gate as he and the rest of the team were in yet another meeting, once again with Jean-Marie Leblanc, General Director of the Tour de France who informed Team Festina that he was standing by the decision to expel them and they would not be allowed to start the time trial.
-It was following this meeting that Richard Virenque held his now infamous emotional press conference where he and the rest of the team grudgingly accepted the expulsion.